SyedNajiullah/Skill-Matcher/README.md

-# AI Engineer Skill Matcher
+# Skill Matcher

-A modern Flask web application for matching user skills to AI Engineer requirements and displaying a match score.
+A simple Flask web application for matching user skills to AI Engineer requirements and displaying a match score.

 ## Features

 - User submits their name, email, and skills
 - Backend compares submitted skills against a set of AI engineering requirements (TensorFlow, Keras, PyTorch, LLM, RAG, scikit-learn)
-- Displays a visually appealing results card with match score
+- Display results card with match score
 - Clean, centered, and responsive UI with a green-themed color palette

 ## File Structure